yuemily12/webpage-clipper-indexeddb/README.md

 1. Update the extension by reloading it in Chrome
 2. Clip a new webpage
 3. Open the sidebar to see your clipped page with the new metadata

+### Bonus: The Favicon

+Adding the favicon to the database requires a few more steps, because the data type is not textual:

+1. Fetching the favicon image
+2. Converting to Blob/Base64
+3. Storing the binary data
+4. Updating the DB schema to handle larger objects

 ### Conclusion